evanseitz/seam-nn/README.md

 - https://squid-nn.readthedocs.io/en/latest/installation.html
 - https://github.com/evanseitz/squid-nn/issues

-Older DNNs may require inference via Tensorflow 1.x or related packages in conflict with SEAM defaults.
+Older DNNs that require inference via Tensorflow 1.x or related packages may be in conflict with SEAM defaults.
 Users will need to run SEAM piecewise within separate environments:
 1. Tensorflow 1.x environment for generating *in silico* sequence-function-mechanism dataset
 2. Tensorflow 2.x environment for applying SEAM to explain *in silico* sequence-function-mechanism dataset